opensearch-project/documentation-website/CONTRIBUTING.md

 We greatly appreciate everyone who takes the time to make a contribution.
 We will review all contributions as quickly as possible.
 If it’s a quick fix, we should be able to release the update quickly.
 Bigger requests might take a bit of time for us to review.

 During the PR process, expect that there will be some back-and-forth.
-Please try to respond to comments in a timely fashion, and if you don't want to continue with the PR, let us know.
+If you want to get your contribution merged quickly, try to respond to comments in a timely fashion, and if you don't want to continue with the PR, let us know.

 We use the [Vale](https://github.com/errata-ai/vale) linter to ensure that our documentation adheres to the [OpenSearch Project Style Guidelines](STYLE_GUIDE.md).
 Addressing Vale comments on the PR expedites the review process.
 You can also install Vale locally so you can address the comments before creating a PR.
 For more information, see [Style linting](README.md#style-linting).